amelialwx/AC215_PlatePals/README.md

 **Serverless Training**

-Inside our training container, we used the Google Cloud SDK to launch training instances in the cloud, which was how we connected to the Weights & Biases in the image above.
+Inside our training container, we sent our training job to GCP Vertex AI so it is trained on instances in the cloud, which was how we connected to the Weights & Biases in the previous image above.
 In the image below, you can see several runs of our model.
 We had a successful completion of the custom job.

 ![vertex-ai-complete](assets/vertex-ai-complete.jpg)